DR GRANT HEWISON

 Edwin has been actively chasing music as his career for over 4 years.
 He focuses on his original band The RVMES as lead singer and manager.
 Edwin has booked over 350 music shows and three successful tours around the North Island.
 He is proactive in the New Zealand music scene and well organised.
 Edwin also plays most weekends on the cover band circuit around Auckland, teaches guitar and passionately runs two open mics at The Kingslander (Kingland) and Fantail & Turtle (Takapuna) which he has built into a tight and humble community.

 Jono is a permanent resident of New Zealand who resides in Auckland.
 He is a talented multi instrumentalist who has played: Guitar, Slide-guitar, Mandolin, Banjo, Lapsteel, Ukulele, Oud and Đàn tứ (to name a few) in the following bands: Permission To Speak, Shana Grace, Sam Loveridge and in covers duo: Party Karate.
 Jono is also a freelance sound engineer, (fine arts) artist and currently teaches music privately and for Lewis Eady Music School.
 Jono has been a passionate supporter and consistent participant in open mics over the past decade.
 Working behind the scenes to support his fellow musicians in the open mic community and collaborating creatively with different open mic participants.
-He is the ‘Go To Sub’ to host open mics in Auckland, most notably at venues such as: Grand Central, The Kingslander and The Portland Public House and currently runs Win-Win Open Mic
+He currently hosts open mics at Portland Public House and Win-Win.

 DR GRANT HEWISON